awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 1. In **Choose an Amazon EC2 Key Pair**, choose the Amazon EC2 key pair you created in [Step 4: Create an Amazon EC2 Key Pair for AWS CodeStar Projects](setting-up.md#setting-up-create-ec2-key)\.
 Select **I acknowledge that I have access to the private key file for this key pair**, and then choose **Create project**\.

 1. It might take a few minutes to create the project \(including the repository\)\.
 After your project has a repository, you can use the **Set up tools** page to configure access to it, or you can choose **Skip** and configure access later\.
 After your project has been created, you can use the links on the **Welcome** tile to configure other items, such as your [user profile in AWS CodeStar](working-with-user-info.md)\.
-![\[The Welcome tile displayed after you create a project\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-welcome-tile.png)

 ## Step 2: Add Display Information for Your AWS CodeStar User Profile<a name="getting-started-add-owner"></a>